SuperOfficeDocs/data-access/docs/netserver/config/data.md

 When in Mode **Context**, your session only requires authentication and a closure.
 Here, once you authenticate a session it will be for the lifetime of the session.
 It is not necessary to call continue and suspend methods.
 The session values for this configuration will be stored in a context static manner.

+See the [NetServer Core reference][2] for details about handling this programmatically.

 <!-- Referenced links -->
 [1]: ../../authentication/onsite/sosession/suspend.md
+[2]: <xref:SuperOffice.Configuration.ConfigFile.Data>